ArmandDelessert/Smart-Video-Player/README.md

+# Smart Video Player

+A smart video player for Android that adapts its brightness and volume to ambient brightness and ambient noise.

+This video player is based on the [Easy Video Player](https://github.com/afollestad/easy-video-player) from [afollestad](https://github.com/afollestad).

 ## Easy Video Player

 Easy Video Player is a simple but powerful view that you can plugin to your apps to quickly get